LAGkitty/Ollama-Terminal-Agent/README.md

 This tool executes **real shell commands**.

 Be specific with tasks.
-Avoid vague destructive instructions like:
+Avoid vague destructive instructions such as:

 ```
 clean my system